Admissions and Retention Standards Set by Departments and/or Colleges

 Additional Information: Course Numbering Guidelines

-Category II proposals to create a new course or to change a course (including add/delete BCC, DPD or WIC status, change grading mode, prerequisites, course description, credits) require a syllabusto be attached under Documents in the proposal.
-Special Topics and Blanket Numbered courses do not require a Category II proposal (and therefore no syllabus).
+Course proposals require a syllabus* to be attached under Documents in the proposal.
+Special Topics and Blanket Numbered courses do not require syllabus to be submitted with the proposal.
 All syllabi should include the following information:

 - Course Name: For example, Introduction to Statistics

 - Course Credits: Include the number of hours the course meets per week/term in lecture, recitation, laboratory, etc. In the case of online courses, please comment on the number of hours on average that students will interact with course materials.
 For example, "This course combines approximately 90 hours of instruction, online activities, and assignments for 3 credits."

 - Prerequisites, Co-requisites and Enforced Prerequisites: See the following link to Prerequisite Enforcement from the Office of the Registrar: http://oregonstate.edu/registrar/prerequisite-enforcement.